 Associate Administrator for Commercial Space Transportation, FAA

 As the Federal Aviation Administration’s Associate Administrator for Commercial Space Transportation, Mr. Monteith provides strategic leadership and direction to ensure the protection of public health and safety, safety of property, and the national security and foreign policy interests of the United States during commercial launch and reentry activities.
 He is also responsible for encouraging, facilitating and promoting the U.S. commercial space transportation enterprise.
-Finally, he oversees a staff of over 100 employees and an annual budget in excess of $21M.

-Mr. Monteith retired from the United States Air Force in December 2018 after serving 29 years as a Brigadier General and was appointed to his current position on January 20, 2019.
+Mr. Monteith retired from the United States Air Force in December 2018 as a Brigadier General after serving 29 years and was appointed to his current position on January 20, 2019.
 His last Air Force assignment was as the Commander of the 45th Space Wing and Director of the Eastern Range on the Space Coast in Florida.
 In these roles, he operated the world’s busiest spaceport and led over 9,000 military, civilian and contractor personnel.
 During his three years at the 45th Space Wing, he oversaw the successful execution of 66 launches, 23 booster landings, the successful operational use of autonomous flight safety systems and was responsible for over $4B in infrastructure, and an annual budget of over $400M and $93M in construction projects across three major installations.
 Prior to that assignment, he served as the Senior Military Assistant to the Secretary of the Air Force.